mougiakouel/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 river at a large scale, so try to follow it in detail.
 Take some time, don't let the line become too straight or make the corners too sharp!

-When creating the feature, give it the :kbd:`type` ":kbd:`stream`".
+When creating the feature, give it the :kbd:`type` attribute value of ":kbd:`stream`".

 :ref:`Check your results <create-vector-digitize-1>`